 From the site design to the old fashioned porches, Prairie Crossing offers natural ways for people to come together.
 Residents have access to an enviable array of amenities for year-round outdoor and indoor recreation.
-Although the following neighborhood amenities are available for residents only, there are many opportunities for everyone to engage with lifelong learning, enjoyment of local food, and more.
+There are many opportunities for everyone to engage with lifelong learning, enjoyment of local food, and more.
 Click here for information about the Prairie Crossing places that create community for the larger Lake County region.
-Exclusive amenities for Prairie Crossing residents include the following.
+Amenities for Prairie Crossing residents include the following.

 Lake Aldo Leopold